 Small scale removal and replacement

 If there are only a few poorly performing trees scattered throughout the street, we will remove and replace them.
-Replacement will take into account the character of the street and the outcome of community consultation.
+Replacement will take into account the character of the street and the outcome of any community consultation undertaken.

 Larger scale progressive tree renewal